 Introduction to Statistics

-One-semester course (Fall).
+Single-semester course.
 This class is ideal for students who have mastered the basics of algebra and want to explore other fields of mathematics.
 The class will introduce students to interpreting categorical and qualitative data, descriptive statistics (averages, measures of dispersion, types of distributions), conditional probability and the rules of probability, techniques of sampling, making inferences, and justifying conclusions.

 Prerequisites: Successful completion of Algebra I. In addition, students should be comfortable using a keyboard to input work.

 Click here for purchase links via Kit.

 - Life of Fred: Statistics, Expanded Edition, Stanley Schmidt

 - Students may view a sample of the textbook here: https://www.lifeoffred.uniquemath.com/samples/LOF-StatisticsXSample.pdf